scientific-python/devstats.scientific-python.org/doc/index.md

 ### Most cross-referenced issues

 The {glue:text}`num_issues` most cross-referenced issues.
 Note this includes all cross-references including those from other repositories.
+See {doc}`content/edge_counting` for details.

 ````{admonition} Click to show/hide table
 :class: toggle